Living and working conditions in Slovakia

 The main steps required when buying a property are as follows:

-• Verification of the property.
+- Verification of the property.
 First of all, it is essential to verify that the property or flat is not encumbered by any charges and that the seller is indeed the sole owner of the flat.
 If relevant, also check whether the co-sellers are actually the co-owners of the flat.
 You can obtain this information from the deed of title at the relevant land registry (cadastral) office.

-• Preparing documents.
+- Preparing documents.
 If everything is in order, prepare all the necessary documentation for the conveyance of the property.
 The most important document is the purchase agreement.

 Renting a property: There is also the option of renting, if you do not wish to buy a flat or house.
 Renting a house is not common practice; it is much more common to rent a flat.
 There are relatively good rental opportunities.
 It is possible to do so in any town in Slovakia.
 Information on renting can be found in the advertising sections of newspapers, on the internet, or directly from estate agencies, which can be found in every town.
 Please note, however, that estate agents charge a commission for their services.
 This type of accommodation is relatively expensive.
 Renting is most expensive in Bratislava, the capital of Slovakia, while in smaller towns the prices are more affordable but the range of accommodation is more limited than in the capital.
 In addition to rent, tenants are usually required to pay for utilities themselves, which means that the monthly cost of renting, especially in some towns, may effectively be doubled.
 Rent is normally paid monthly.
 A deposit of several months’ rent is usually required.
 It is standard procedure to sign a tenancy agreement.

-2.3 Finding a school
+4.3 Finding a school

-Education at nursery schools, primary schools, secondary schools, primary art schools, language schools, schools for children and students with special educational needs, and school facilities is provided in accordance with Act No 245/2008 on instruction and education (the School Act) and amending certain acts, as amended.
+Education at nursery schools, primary schools, secondary schools, primary art schools, language schools, schools for children and students with special educational needs, and school facilities is provided in accordance with Act No 245/2008 on instruction and education (the Schools Act) and amending certain acts, as amended.
 Education at universities takes place in accordance with Act No 131/2002 The Act on Universities and on amendments to certain acts.

 The Education section of the Ministry of Education website provides up-to-date information on preschool education, primary education, secondary education, higher education, national education, lifelong learning, the youth, special and inclusive education, education in primary art schools, language schools, private and ecclesiastical schools and other areas of education.